Fortean TimesCharles Fort

 When Charles was 18 he left New York to gain some worldly experience, and travelled throughout the USA, Scotland, England and South Africa, but fell ill in South Africa and had to return home.
 He was nursed by a lady who would become his future wife, Anna Filing.

-The Forts weren't terribly well off, and Charles writing career was not bring in great amounts of money, but somehow the two found themselves in England, where they lived for two years, whilst Charles researched for his upcoming book.
+The Forts weren't terribly well off, and Charles writing career did not bring in great amounts of money, but somehow the two found themselves in England, where they lived for two years, whilst Charles researched for his upcoming book.

 Charles and Anna were handed a lucky break in 1916, through the unfortunate loss of his brother Clarence.
 Charles and his other brother Raymond, both inherited a small amount of money, enough for Charles to give up his day job and focus entirely on his writing, of which he loved so much.